 An ISBN (International Standard Book Number) is the long and intricate string of numbers on the back of a book just above or below the barcode.

-An ISBN and barcode is not required to sell your book, however book stores will not stock a book without them, so they are considered necessary.
-In fact, a separate ISBN is used for eBooks as opposed to hard copy books, and a printed barcode is required on the front or back cover of your hard copy book.
-We will obtain your necessary ISBNs and barcodes listing you as the author and Page Publishing as your publisher.Your Printed Book
+An ISBN and barcode is not required to sell your book.
+However, book stores will not stock a book without them, so they are considered necessary.
+In fact, a separate ISBN is used for eBooks as opposed to hard copy (print) books, and a printed barcode is required on the front or back cover of your hard copy book.
+We will obtain the necessary ISBNs and barcodes, listing you as the author and Page Publishing as your publisher.Your Printed Book